+- Function: jcmn [jss] class & optional stream

+Return a list of the public methods encapsulated by the JVM CLASS.

+If STREAM non-nil, output a verbose description to the named output stream.

+CLASS may either be a string naming a fully qualified JVM class in dot notation, or a symbol resolved against all class entries in the current classpath.

-- Function: jcmn [jss] not-documented - Function: jlist-to-list [jss] list Convert a LIST implementing java.util.List to a Lisp list. - Function: list-to-list [jss] list not-documented
+- Function: jlist-to-list [jss] list

+Convert a LIST implementing java.util.List to a Lisp list.

+- Function: list-to-list [jss] list

-- Function: new [jss] class-name &rest args Invoke the Java constructor for CLASS-NAME with ARGS.
+- Function: new [jss] class-name & rest args

+Invoke the Java constructor for CLASS-NAME with ARGS.

 CLASS-NAME may either be a symbol or a string according to the usual JSS conventions.

-- Function: set-java-field [jss] object field value & optional (try-harder running-in-osgi) Set the FIELD of OBJECT to VALUE.
+- Function: set-java-field [jss] object field value & optional (try-harder running-in-osqi)

+Set the FIELD of OBJECT to VALUE.
 If OBJECT is a symbol, it names a dot qualified Java class to look for a static FIELD.
 If OBJECT is an instance of java:java-object, the associated is used to look up the static FIELD.